 Now that the UK is no longer in the EU's Customs Area and Single Market, VAT works a little differently.
 Previously when you supplied your UK VAT number to an EU supplier, whilst VAT still applied to your order, you didn't have to physically pay it and then reclaim it from HMRC.

 This process has now changed.
-EU suppliers will no longer charge VAT on your order, and you'll need to pay it to HMRC when your order is imported.
+EU suppliers will no longer charge VAT on your order when it is delivered to the UK, and you'll need to pay it to HMRC when your order is imported.
 This will usually mean that the courier (such as DHL or FedEx) will contact you once Customs has cleared the parcel and they'll send you an invoice for payment of the VAT.
 They may refer to this as 'government charges', 'local taxes' or 'sales tax' depending on the courier.